Cyber security training

 Social Engineering & Wi-Fi Security Fundamentals - CEH Exam-Oriented

 This module examines the overlap between psychology and technology in security breaches, focusing on social engineering attacks and Wi-Fi security.
-Students learn about various social engineering techniques such as phishing, pretexting, baiting, and tailgating, which exploit human psychology to gain unauthorized access to information.
-The cybersecurity course syllabus emphasizes defenses against these attacks, including awareness training, robust verification processes, and the adoption of security best practices to minimize human vulnerabilities.
-This comprehensive approach helps students understand and mitigate the psychological aspects of security threats, preparing them for the challenges posed by social engineering and Wi-Fi security.
+Students learn social engineering techniques like phishing, pretexting, baiting, and tailgating, which exploit human psychology to access information.
+The course emphasizes defenses such as awareness training, verification processes, and security best practices to minimize vulnerabilities, preparing students to tackle social engineering and Wi-Fi security threats.

 Wi-Fi Security Overview

 The discussion progresses to Wi-Fi security, exploring different protocols like WEP, WPA, and WPA2, and identifying their specific vulnerabilities.
-Students examine common Wi-Fi attacks, using tools such as aircracks, and scenarios involving rogue access points (APs) and captive portals, to understand how attackers breach wireless networks.
-The module further covers effective strategies for securing mobile apps and Wi-Fi networks, including the implementation of encryption, secure coding practices for mobile applications, and the use of advanced security settings to safeguard data and block unauthorized access.
+Students explore Wi-Fi attacks using tools like aircrack, focusing on rogue access points (APs) and captive portals to understand wireless network breaches.
+The module also covers strategies for securing mobile apps and Wi-Fi, including encryption, secure coding practices, and advanced security settings to protect data and prevent unauthorized access.
 This comprehensive overview provides students with the skills needed to tackle sophisticated cyber threats in both social and technological realms.

 Scripting Basics for Penetration Testing

-This instructional module equips students with crucial programming and automation skills, focusing on shell scripting and Python programming, which are essential for effective penetration testing.
-The cybersecurity course syllabus begins with the basics of shell scripting, teaching students to automate routine tasks and manage operating system operations more efficiently.
+This module teaches essential programming and automation skills, focusing on shell scripting and Python for penetration testing.
+It covers shell scripting basics, helping students automate tasks and manage operating systems efficiently.
 This includes mastering command-line syntax, creating executable scripts, and learning how scripts can manipulate data and automate processes.

 Threat Intelligence